Deaf President Now!

 Deaf President Now! is a 2025 American documentary film, directed and produced by Nyle DiMarco and Davis Guggenheim.
 It follows the 1988 student protest at Gallaudet University, when a hearing candidate was elected over other deaf candidates.

 It had its world premiere at the Sundance Film Festival on January 28, 2025, and was released on May 16, 2025, by Apple Original Films.

 Premise

-Follows the 1988 student protest at Gallaudet University, when a hearing candidate was elected over other deaf candidates.
+Follows the 1988 student protest at Gallaudet University, a university for the education of the deaf and hard of hearing people, when a hearing candidate was elected over other deaf candidates.
 Bridgetta Bourne-Firl, Jerry Covell, Greg Hlibok, Tim Rarus and I. King Jordan appear in the film.

 Production

 In December 2024, it was announced Nyle DiMarco and Davis Guggenheim had directed a documentary revolving around Deaf President Now for Apple Original Films.

 Release

 It had its world premiere at the Sundance Film Festival on January 28, 2025.

 It also screened at the South by Southwest Film & TV Festival on March 11, 2025.
 It was released on May 16, 2025.